iamc/2023-03-21-workshop/content/registration.md

 coordinated breaks for exercises.
 You can manage that on your own but all participants should still register with us individually so that they get all necessary practical information and support.

+**Should all in a team sign up?
+Or only one person?** We recommend that all register so that they get all necessary information.
+Team leads for local exercise groups can select "I am attending a local exercise room" and "I might be interested in being a team leader".